 Altitude Sickness: As climbers ascend to higher altitudes, the reduced oxygen levels can lead to altitude sickness.
 Symptoms include headaches, nausea, dizziness, and fatigue.
 In severe cases, it can progress to life-threatening conditions like high-altitude pulmonary edema (HAPE) and high-altitude cerebral edema (HACE).

 Extreme Weather Conditions: Mountainous regions are notorious for rapidly changing weather patterns.
 Climbers often face blizzards, strong winds, extreme cold, and unpredictable storms.
-These conditions increase the risk of frostbite, hypothermia, and reduced visibility, making navigation treacherous.

 Technical Difficulty: Mountains present various technical challenges such as steep inclines, icy slopes, and narrow ridges.
 Climbers must possess advanced technical skills, including rock and ice climbing, rope management, and route finding.
 Lack of expertise can lead to accidents and injuries.